 You might be clueless about how to overcome a specific threat but that’s why we listed the opportunities first, probably someone you know can give you a hand when you need it.

-As you can imagine, the solution will vary depending on the danger.
+As you can imagine, the solution will vary depending on the situation.

 Some threats can be avoided, others you need to face.
-As the old saying goes: “If you are afraid of the wolves don’t go into the woods.”
-But what if the wolves brake inside your house?
+Or as the old saying goes: “If you are afraid of the wolves don’t go into the woods.”
+But what if the wolves break inside your house?

 Be prepared for the worse.

-Here I will use the definition of the Murphy’s Law: “If something can go wrong, it will.”
-So, if there is even a small possibility for a wolf to enter your cabin, you need to be prepared for this.
-Obviously, it won’t happen if you’re living in NYC, but if you’re somewhere around the woods you might wanna consider this scenario.
+Here I will quote the famous Murphy’s Law: “If something can go wrong, it will.”
+So, if there is even a small possibility of something bad happening, a wolf entering your cabin, you need to be prepared for this.
+Obviously, it won’t happen if you’re living in NYC, but if you’re living around the woods you might wanna consider this scenario.

 Once you list all possible threats, think of ways and ideas to overcome them.

-The end goal of this SWOT analysis thing is to get to know yourself a bit better.
+The end goal of the SWOT analysis is to get to know yourself a bit better.

-It might seem like a dull exercise and something that only companies need to do but in reality is a great way to get yourself moving in the right direction in your life.
+It might seem like a dull exercise and something that only companies need to do but, in reality, is a great way to get yourself moving in the right direction.